Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Preliminaries

 \subsubsection{Average (dis-)charging power}

-The concept of average (dis-)charging power provides a useful measure of the performance of a quantum battery over a given time interval.
+The concept of average (dis-)charging power provides a useful measure of a quantum battery's performance over a given time interval.
 It is defined as the change in ergotropy during the period when the battery is being (dis-)charged, divided by the corresponding time duration during which the instantaneous charging power is negative (positive).
 Accordingly, the average (dis-)charging power over the interval $[t_i, t_f]$ can be expressed as

 Here, $\mathcal{W}(t_f)$ and $\mathcal{W}(t_i)$ denote the ergotropy at the final and initial times, respectively.
-This quantity indicates the net capability with which the battery loses or gains its ergotropy, on average, over a given time interval.
+This quantity indicates the net capacity with which the battery gains or loses its ergotropy, on average, over a given time interval.